GideonZ/1541u-documentation/config/soft_iec.rst

 | Printer IBM table 2          |                                                                                |                   |
 +------------------------------+--------------------------------------------------------------------------------+-------------------+

+**Virtual drive**

+The virtual drive can only be used to access files of the file system, through the OPEN/CLOSE commands on the IEC bus.
+By default, the path of the IEC drive is ‘/Usb0’, which is the top most USB connector on the right of the unit.
+This default path can be changed in the configuration menu.
+When the USB drive contains a program ‘TEST.PRG’, it can be loaded with the basic command LOAD”TEST.PRG”,10.
+Similarly, you can save your programs with the SAVE command.
+When loading the directory (LOAD “$”,10), the path will be shown as disk name.

+The command channel 15, can currently only be used to change the current directory.
+Just like on modern systems, “..” is the parent directory and “/” is the root directory:

+OPEN 15,10,15,”CD:/USB1/MYPROGRAMS”:CLOSE 15

+At this point, the virtual drive is not JiffyDOS compliant.

 **Printer**

 The virtual printer is a valuable contribution created by René Garcia.